All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Benefits of NAD+

-• Cellular energy production: NAD+ is essential for mitochondrial function and ATP synthesis.
+• Cellular energy production: NAD+ is important for mitochondrial function and ATP synthesis.

 • DNA repair: Activates PARP enzymes that repair damaged DNA, reducing mutation accumulation.